Lesson 29: Bandwidth & Arithmetic Intensity

 Every kernel does two kinds of work: computation (floating-point operations, FLOPs) and data movement (bytes to and from memory).
 Two simple metrics let us understand what matters.
 The first is bandwidth: how many bytes the memory moves per second.
 We compute it as bytes divided by time, and convert

-Imagine a truck delivering bricks to a builder.
-Bandwidth is how many bricks the truck delivers each minute.
-Intensity is how much work the builder does on each brick.
-If the builder does little per brick (low intensity), he is always waiting for the truck — memory is the bottleneck.
-If he does a lot per brick (high intensity), the truck waits for him — compute is the bottleneck.
+Imagine a truck delivering bricks to a builder: bandwidth is how many bricks the truck delivers per minute, and intensity is how much work the builder puts into each brick.
+When intensity is low, the builder is always waiting for the truck — memory is the bottleneck.
+When intensity is high, the truck waits for the builder — compute is the bottleneck.

 - bandwidth (GB/s)